- Questions & Answers

 Having a small bladder causes overactive bladder

 Bladder size does not contribute to OAB.
 Overactive bladder is caused by sudden and involuntary bladder contractions, which result in an overwhelming urge to urinate.
 While bladder size does not affect OAB in men, the size of their prostate might.
-An enlarged prostate may put pressure on the urethra and contribute
+An enlarged prostate may put pressure on the urethra and contribute to OAB symptoms

 You need to drink less water to control an overactive bladder